taurusilver7/insight/README.md

 Optional - Add jest & supertest test dependencies to the build.
 Create test cases for app & api modules.

 Create a mysql 8.0.36 local database & setup the mysql server.
+Create a data-source config to connect the local database to the application.

 ## Running via Docker

-To run Bookie via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
+To run Insight via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`

 his will build and run the Docker container for the app and the MySQL database.
 You can then access the app at `http://localhost:3000`.